+You have empty feature classes and tables, and would like to load data into them.
+Or, perhaps your feature classes and tables already contain data but you want to add more.
 You can load coverage, shapefile, CAD, or geodatabase feature class data into an existing feature class, providing it falls within the x/y domain of the feature class you're loading into.
 You can load INFO, dBASE, or geodatabase table data into an existing table.

-You load the data with the Simple Data Loader in ArcCatalog or the Object Loader in ArcMap.
+You can load data with the Object Loader in ArcMap or the Simple Data Loader in ArcCatalog.

-You load data with the Object Loader in ArcMap after you start an edit session.
-If you're loading into a network feature class, ArcMap builds connectivity for you as each feature is added.
-If you're loading into a relationship feature class or table that has messaging, ArcMap adds a record to the related table as each feature or record is added.
-If you're loading into a feature class that has feature-linked annotation, ArcMap adds a record to the linked annotation class as each feature is added.
-And if you're loading line features that do not connect properly at the ends, ArcMap snaps them together as they load.
-Because you're loading during an edit session, once you've finished loading you can undo the changes if you need to.
+You load data with the Object Loader after you start an edit session in ArcMap.
+This provides the following functionality:

+- If the feature coordinates you're loading are not precisely located, you can choose to honor the current snapping environment, snapping coordinates as they load. - If you're loading into a feature class that has validation rules, such as attribute domain or geometric network connectivity rules, you can create a selection of the loaded features that are in violation of these rules. - If you're loading into a network feature class, ArcMap builds connectivity as each feature is added. - If you're loading into a relationship feature class or table that has messaging, ArcMap adds a record to the related table as each feature or record is added. - If you're loading into a feature class that has feature-linked annotation, ArcMap adds a record to the linked annotation feature class as each feature is added.

+Because you're loading during an edit session in ArcMap, once you've finished loading with the Object Loader, you can undo the changes if needed.